 What exactly is a user flow?
 Visually, it's a bit like a dance mat.
 Right foot here.
 Left foot over there.
 Now bring them together, turn and repeat.
 Without knowing how to dance, you're still able to stand on this mat and move along with your feet stepping in the right places in the right order.
 A user flow is just that.
 A loose but coordinated dance with your website.
 It's important that you know where a user will step and in what order for that dance to go well.

 Working through the expectations of users and crafting an overall positive user experience can be a complicated mixture of data points, use cases, wireframes and prototypes to connect the dots before the project is fully built out.
-With so many moving parts, it's easy to get tripped up or have a stakeholder misunderstand the vision.
+With so many moving parts, it's easy to get tripped up or have a stakeholder misunderstand the vision (you can simplify things with a top website builder).

 Unlike a design showcasing what a user will interact with after development, the role of a user flow is to set the ground rules for what the subsequent wireframes and designs will represent.
 It's the strategy document to design how the user flows from point to point.